realguess/blog/source/_posts/2014-11-28-delete-all-messages-in-an-amazon-sqs-queue-via-aws-cli.md

 title: Delete All Messages in an Amazon SQS Queue via AWS CLI
 date: 2014-11-28 12:00:00
-categories: [Tools]
+categories: [Cloud]
-tags: [amazon-sqs, aws-cli, queue, jq, cli, aws, amazon]
+tags: [amazon-sqs, aws-cli, queue, jq, command-line, cli, aws, amazon]
 ---

 [Amazon SQS] or Simple Queue Service is a fast, reliable, scalable, fully managed message queuing service.
 There is also [AWS CLI] or Command Line Interface available to use with the service.